 There are pitfalls in social media that can have legal ramifications for your children’s ministry.
 Other risks may include damaging your church or ministry’s name in your community.
 We can’t hide from the dangers related to social media, but we can be wise about how we use it.
 Jesus’ words in Matthew 10:16 are a good motto: “Look, I am sending you out as sheep among wolves.
 So be as shrewd as snakes and harmless as doves.”

-“Each individual owns his or her likeness or other identifiable characteristic,” notes Frank Sommerville on churchsafety.com.
+“Each individual owns his or her likeness or another identifiable characteristic,” notes Frank Sommerville.
 This means that a church can’t post a person’s picture without consent.
 Sommerville points out that if churches use pictures for promotional purposes, then the courts would likely find that the church used the images commercially.
 Even pictures taken by volunteers can land the church in trouble in court.
 Legally, church services and events are considered private and don’t fit under exemptions that cover images taken in public venues.

 Some churches have begun posting signs at the front door alerting people that by entering the building they’re giving consent to the church to use their image.
 This frees ministries to post photos without having to obtain written consent.
 However, if a parent asks to have a picture taken down, comply immediately.
 And don’t be tempted to forgo a signed consent form.
 You’re wise to include this as part of your registration package for each child and adult in your ministry.
 For a sample photo consent form, go to Web Exclusives at childrensministry.com.

 Imagine that you’re watching a group of kids from your ministry sing at their elementary school.
 You pull out your smartphone and take a picture with Instagram.
 You then upload with the comment, “Watching Morgan and Kylie sing in the 2nd-grade choir at Oak Road Elementary!”